Dr. John Waterstone MD MSc MRCOG CCST

-A graduate of both the Science Faculty (Genetics) and Medical School of Trinity College Dublin, Dr Waterstone’s career began at the Rotunda Hospital Dublin.
+A graduate of both the Science Faculty (Genetics) and Medical School of Trinity College Dublin, Dr Waterstone’s career began at the Rotunda Hospital, Dublin.
 He trained in Obstetrics and Gynaecology before continuing his training at teaching hospitals in London.
-His interest in Reproductive Medicine developed at the Hammersmith where he developed his interest in subfertility while working with Professor Robert Winston.
-A research fellowship at the Assisted Conception Unit, Kings College Hospital then followed.
+His interest in Reproductive Medicine developed at the Hammersmith Hospital where he developed his interest in subfertility while working with Professor Robert Winston.
+A research fellowship at the Assisted Conception Unit, Kings College Hospital followed.
 Today, in addition to leading one of Ireland’s most successful Assisted Conception Units, he continues to practice as a Consultant in Obstetrics at Cork University Maternity Hospital (CUMH) – one of the largest maternity hospitals in Ireland.
-He also has a gynaecology commitment at the Bon Secours Hospital Cork.
+He also has a gynaecology practice at the Bon Secours Hospital, Cork.

 Waterstone Clinic is regulated and licensed by the Health Products Regulatory Authority (HPRA), TE-007.
 We are inspected by the HPRA to ensure compliance with European tissues and cells legislation.